syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Textbox/Getting-Started.md

 Create the layout

-Create an MVC application and add the following code example in the &lt;body&gt; tag of layout.cshtml file.
+Create an MVC application and add the following code example in the <body> tag of layout.cshtml file.

 You can create a MVC project and add the necessary DLLs and scripts with the help of the [MVC Getting Started Documentation.](http://help.syncfusion.com/ug/js/default.htm)